Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-2.md

 <!-- > -->

-**Challenge 6**
+**Challenge 10**

 Imagine we need the server to return a random random number.
-Your job is to write a resolve that makes the GraphQL quer below function:
+Your job is to write a query type and resolver that makes the GraphQL query below function:

 ```JS
 {